 The test data consist of three multispectral SPOT images and high resolution IKONOS images.
 The spatial resolution of IKONOS images are 3350\3350 pixels (1m) and SPOT images are 168\168 pixels (20m).
 All dataset images are registered.
-Figures (5) and (6) show an example of these images.
+Figure (2) shows an example of these images.

 A good fusion scheme should preserve the spectral characteristics of the source multispectral image as well as the high spatial resolution characteristics of the source PAN image.
 Figure (3) shows the results of proposed method and fusion methods including, IHS, Brovey, a-trous wavelet and Non-feedback retina model.
 In this paper, two evaluation criteria are used for quantitative assessment of the fusion performance.
+The spectral quality of a fused image can be measured by the discrepancy $D_k$ at each band [12-13]: